whiplashomega/elthelas2/data/rules/magicitemcategories.markdown

 #### Rods

 A scepter or just a heavy cylinder, a magic rod is typically made of metal, wood, or bone.
-It's about 2 or 3 feet long, 1 inch thick, and 2 to 5 pounds.
+60cm to 1m in length, 2-3 cm thick, and 2 to 5 pounds.

 #### Scrolls